gvwilson/thirdbit/talks/speaking.md

 ### Lodging expenses

-- For engagements requiring more than a four-hour flight, I require at least one night's lodging before the day I'm scheduled to speak as well as lodging on the day itself.
+- For engagements requiring more than a three-hour flight, I require at least one night's lodging before the day I'm scheduled to speak as well as lodging on the day itself.
 - You must provide the option to purchase both travel and accommodation on behalf of the speaker.
-  While I may choose to pay and then claim, the reimbursement model excludes people who cannot front the cost for what is sometimes months.
+  While I may choose to pay and then claim, the reimbursement model excludes people who cannot carry the cost for what is sometimes months.
 - Similarly, you must leave your credit card on file for the hotel for incidental expenses.

 ### Speaker honorarium

 - For for-profit conferences/events and for-profit companies, I ask for CAD $1500-3000.
-- Or $500-1000 if you will donate twice the difference to a mutually-agreed charity, which often works out to roughly the same total cost for you thanks to tax write-downs.
+- Or CAD $500-1000 if you will donate twice the difference to a mutually-agreed charity.
+  (This usually works out to roughly the same total cost for you thanks to tax write-downs.)
 - If there are multiple speakers, we must all be paid equally.
   I do not support celebrity speakers getting paid more.
-- I may choose to waive my free for not-for-profit/community events where tickets are free or very low priced.
+- I usually waive my free for not-for-profit/community events where tickets are free or very low priced.

 ### Ticket to full event